Measurement of the total and differential cross-sections of $t\bar{t}W$ production in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Introduction

 The different contributions to the total \ttW \xs are shown in Table~\ref{tab:intro_ttW}.
 Considering only QCD corrections, the predicted \xs is $\sigma(\ttW)^{\textrm{QCD}} = 711\;^{+35}_{-46}\,\textrm{(scale)} \pm 14\,\textrm{(2-loop approx.)}$~fb, while NLO EWK corrections give a total positive contribution of 4.9\%~\cite{Buonocore_2023}.
 Virtual EWK corrections are negative and 2.4\% of the $\sigma(\ttW)^{\textrm{QCD}}$ value, and the remaining EWK contribution (including $tW$-scattering, as shown in Figure~\ref{fig:feynmandiagrams}(d)) gives a 6.9\% positive correction to the $\sigma(\ttW)^{\textrm{QCD}}$ calculation~\cite{Frederix:2021agh}.
 The NLO multileg-merged FxFx prediction from Ref.~\cite{Frederix:2021agh} captures a significant fraction of the NNLO QCD contributions to the \xs.

 This paper presents measurements of inclusive and differential \xs{}s of \ttW production at $\sqrt{s}=13$~TeV, including measurements of the \ttW relative charge asymmetry.
 This is the first measurement of differential \xs{}s of \ttW production at the LHC.
-The measurements are performed by analysing the two same-sign lepton (\llSS) and three-lepton (\lll) final states, where $\ell$ denotes electrons or muons.
+The measurements are performed by analysing final states with two same-sign electric-charge leptons (\llSS) and three leptons (\lll), where $\ell$ denotes electrons or muons.
 The rest of the paper is structured as follows.
 Section~\ref{sec:detector} describes the ATLAS detector, Section~\ref{sec:datamc} provides an overview of the data and simulated samples used in the measurements, Section~\ref{sec:objects} details the object reconstruction and selection and Section~\ref{sec:events} defines the analysis strategy.
 Section~\ref{sec:background} provides a description of the strategy used to estimate non-prompt-lepton backgrounds.
 An overview of the systematic uncertainties is given in Section~\ref{sec:systematics}.
 The results are presented in Section~\ref{sec:results} and conclusions are given in Section~\ref{sec:conclusion}.